-- 1) Improve the educational environment for students, teachers, parents, and staff. - 2) Inform students and parents of rules and policies - 3) Record discipline violations in a systematic way
+- 1) Improve the educational environment for students, teachers, parents, and staff. - 2) Inform students and parents of rules and policies the right to infringe upon the rights of others.

-Parents and students must be made aware of any violation of school policies and procedures concerning behavior.
-Progressive discipline is based upon the belief that an individual does not have the right to infringe upon the rights of others.
 Also, all people concerned with the school have the responsibility of creating a positive learning environment.
 The vehicle used to implement the discipline system is a point system.
 Each student will begin with zero points at the beginning of the school year.
 Each discipline action will carry a point value.
 If 100 points are obtained before the end of the school year, then the student will be recommended for expulsion and due process will be followed.
 The length of suspension or expulsion will carry over into the next semester/year if the semester or school year ends before the suspension or expulsion has been served.